R. O. Kwon: Career

+Her second novel, Exhibit, also a national bestseller, was published by Riverhead Books in 2024.
+Jane Ciabattari at LitHub described the book as "an artfully crafted jewel highlighting the vulnerabilities, strengths, passions and ambitions of three Korean women."
+The novel won the Jim Duggins Outstanding Mid-Career Novelists' Prize from Lambda Literary in 2025.

 Personal life

 In November 2018, Kwon revealed that she is bisexual.
 The initials in her name stand for Reese, her English name, and Okyong, her Korean name.
-She publishes as R.O Kwon.
+She publishes as R.O.
+Kwon.
 Kwon lives in San Francisco, California, and "the long-term plan is to be here until climate change chases us out".